-However, the current situation with COVID-19 in Australia continues to rapidly change.
+The current situation with COVID-19 in Australia continues to rapidly change.
 There continue to be new information and updates about virus case numbers, sources of infection, testing and developments in medical procedures, public health recommendations, and government decisions and restrictions.

-You can access the latest updates about COVID-19 restrictions, case numbers and other information in Australia through:
+You can access the latest updates about COVID-19 restrictions, case numbers and other information in Australia at:

-COVID-19 vaccinations are effective at reducing infection with COVID-19, and limiting illness from COVID-19.
+COVID-19 vaccinations are effective at reducing infection with COVID-19, and limiting illness from the virus.2

 Governments in Australia are encouraging everyone to get vaccinated because people who are vaccinated, and in turn the whole community, have greater protection from COVID-19.

-Currently, four vaccines have been approved for use in Australia:
+Several vaccines are currently approved for use in Australia: